-Identity and Access Management (AM) is a critical tool in the battle to protect confidential data.
+Identity and Access Management (IAM) is a critical tool in the battle to protect confidential data.
 IAM tools ensure that only authenticated users can access sensitive resources and that data usage is strictly limited.
 With a solid IAM strategy in place, data remains secure.
 However, employees can access the resources they need whenever they need to.

 The value of IAM is clear.
 But how should you create an effective IAM implementation plan?
 This article will provide valuable guidance about planning your strategy and what areas IAM strategies must include.